VIEW COLLECTION:

 A groundbreaking group exhibition during NYCxDESIGN 2023

-Caroline Chao is thrilled to participate in “Upon Further Reflection”, a groundbreaking All Female-Identified AAPI Exhibition, to open during NYCxDESIGN at the Phillip Lim flagship store.
+Caroline Chao participated in “Upon Further Reflection”, a groundbreaking All Female-Identified AAPI Exhibition, to open during NYCxDESIGN at the Phillip Lim flagship store.
 Co-curated by Lora Appleton and Andrea Hill in partnership with the Asian American Pacific Islander Design Alliance and The Female Design Council.

 Participating Artists & Designers: